Help Center

 • Instant validation: Confirms that integrations and field mappings are correctly set up.

-• Debugging: If something fails, logs clearly show where the error occurred and what caused it.
+• Safe debugging: If something fails, logs clearly show where the error occurred and what caused it.

 • Iterative refinement: You can tweak logic and rerun quickly until the workflow works perfectly.